-When Adobe Drive 4.2 successfully connects to a DAM server, a mounted hard drive or mapped network drive appears in the file browsers.
+When Adobe Drive 5 successfully connects to an AEM Assets server, a mounted hard drive or mapped network drive appears in the file browsers.
 You can use the contents of this drive the same way you use the local file system.
-However, when you work with files from a DAM server, you edit the files in their remote server location (as opposed to editing a local copy of the file and then synchronizing the local and server versions).
-There is no need to perform any synchronization; the files you see in your browser actually reside on the server.

-When you save a file, Adobe Drive 4.2 stores a temporary file locally.
-It creates a new version of the file on the server only when you check a file in, or save it as a specific version.
+When you save a file that is managed by an AEM Assets server, Adobe Drive 5 stores a temporary file locally.
+It creates a new version of the file on the server when you check the file in, or save it as a specific version.